 If you are from a non-EU country and need a visa or residence permit for Germany, your qualifications will usually need to be recognised.
 In fact, it is easier for employers to assess jobseekers’ qualifications if they have been recognised.

-Our “Recognition” section provides you with more information on the recognition procedure and the comparability of foreign higher education qualifications.
+Our “Recognition” section provides you with more information on the recognition procedure and the comparability of foreign academic qualifications.

 Please beware